 Is your horse kicking because he’s in pain?

 Kicking can sometimes be a sign that a horse is in pain, they can’t tell you something hurts so they try to get rid of the pain themselves.
 If, for example, your horse has a problem with his back that causes him a lot of pain he’s not going to want anybody riding him so will instinctively try to get them off.
 This will seem like a bad habit but instead, it’s actually a call for help and treating it as a habit can often make the problem worse.
 In this case, it’s imperative that you find the cause of the problem and treat that rather than the kicking itself.

 If you notice that your horse is kicking every time you groom a particular spot on him then it’s quite likely that he’s suffering some sort of pain or discomfort which is why he’s kicking.
 It may be something as simple as being gentler when you groom him while stop him kicking.

 Is fear causing your horse to kick?

-In this instance it can be more difficult and take longer to deal with but can still be prevented.
-Like horses who kick due to pain it’s important to deal with the root cause first rather than presume it’s a behaviour issue.
+In this instance, it can be more difficult and take longer to deal with but can still be prevented.
+Like horses who kick due to pain, it’s important to deal with the root cause first rather than presume it’s a behavior issue.
 The first thing to do is get the vet to make sure he’s not in any actual pain.
 If he’s still kicking after this then you need to reassure him that it’s okay to be worried but nothing is going to hurt him.

 As I say this will take time but if you’re patient your horse will learn that it’s nothing to worry about and will stop kicking.